dwp/dataworks-open-source-policy/workflow_tools.md

 ## Workflow Secrets

-Secrets management tools and their cryptographic components are notoriously difficult to assure without specific specialist skills.
-Snake oil is common, and even well-intentioned tools can easily have conceptual flaws (poor maths) or implementation flaws (e.g. side channels).
-The following good security practices should be followed to mitigate these cryptographic risks:
+Secrets management tools and their cryptographic components are notoriously difficult to assure.
+Bugs could be present and errors might have been made in it's creation.
+These might include, for example: conceptual flaws such as poor maths; or implementation flaws such as side channels.
+We should try to follow the below good security practices to mitigate these cryptographic risks:
 * As per normal security architecture practice, defence-in-depth should be employed wherever possible to manage the risk of a single control failing.
 * Secrets such as tokens should always be configured with the minimum privileges to support the required function.